-Now that the college admissions process has shifted.
-After a long wait until offers are announced, the next step is figuring out cost of attendance.
+Now that the college admissions process has shifted, after a long wait until offers are announced, the next step is figuring out cost of attendance.
 Universities use a mix of internal policy, FAFSA , and CSS profile to determine both the type and amount of aid students receive.
+Are you wondering, should I apply for financial aid?

-Many people underestimate their eligibility even though the average federal aid award is almost $15,000.
-Almost all colleges require FAFSA but only some schools ask for both.
+For starters: many people underestimate their eligibility even though the average federal aid award is almost $15,000.
+Almost all colleges require FAFSA, but only some schools ask for both.
 If you aren’t sure whether you should fill in either, you should at least fill in the FAFSA.
 Even if you don’t end up qualifying for financial aid, you’ll need to fill it in, in order to qualify for merit-based scholarships.

 Do I qualify for Financial Aid?